mel-project/docs.themelio.org/content/try-themelio/core-cmd-tools.md

 - `melwallet-cli` is a **command-line wallet program**, interfacing with `melwalletd`
 - `melminter` is a **Melmint minter** that uses CPU power to mint _ERG_, which can then be converted to MEL.
 It interfaces with `melwalletd`.

+These are all documented on pages to the left.

 ## Installing the CLI tools

 The recommended way of installing Themelio software at the moment is by compiling from source.
 Since Themelio's CLI tools are written purely in Rust, this is very easy using Rust's Cargo package manager.